Ka’chava vs Shakeology Reviewed by Personal Trainer (Pick This)

 While Ka’Chava isn’t going to be part of a keto diet, 7g of sugar and 24 carbs in a meal replacement shake is quite reasonable.
 What really stands out, though, is how dense the drink is with protein and fiber.
 According to studies on protein absorption, 25g is an ideal amount of protein to consume even after an intense workout.

-Those who ask “Are protein shakes good for weight loss?” should take a look at the nutritional profile for a serving of Shakeology.
+To understand if protein shakes are good for weight loss, one should examine the nutritional profile of a serving of Shakeology.
 It delivers a fairly high amount of protein and respectable fiber content as well as high levels of vitamins, all in under 200 calories.

 • 140-160 Calories